hiralketanshah/adobe-jlr/ui.apps/src/main/content/jcr_root/apps/jlr/components/article/v1/article/README.md

 6. `./imageLink` - defines the image link for the component
 7. `./text` - defines the CTA text for the component
 8. `./link` - defines the CTA link for the component
+9. `./linkType` - defines the CTA link types such as Primary or secondary for the component
-9. `./target` - defines the CTA target (new tab or current tab) for the component
+10. `./target` - defines the CTA target (new tab or current tab) for the component

 The edit dialog allows the page to be refreshed after editing the component